biowasm/biowasm/README.md

 ## To do

 - Deploy one tool without re-compiling all others: download data from the CDN onto the GitHub Actions VM first?
-- Support version-specific `patch` files so can host multiple versions of a tool that need different patch files to work
 - Run each tool's tests: use Selenium?
 Can't use node.js when have `.data` files
 - Generate HTML file for each tool: CLI for testing, predefined queries, etc
 - Remove `fastp`'s dependence on "https://data.sandbox.bio/fastq/NA12878.30k.fastq.gz"